SGAHSCAJASCJ/Recaptcha-v2-Solver/README.md

 ## Notes
 - Ensure you are sending USDT on BNB Chain (BEP-20) to the wallet address above.
-- Thank you all.
+- Thank you everyone.
 The dataset and model will be made public when we reach 10 donations or 50 likes.
+Currently, there has been 4 donation.

 ## Disclaimer
 - This project is provided for research and educational purposes.